Want more organic traffic from the search engines?

 - Latest algorithm updates made search engines understand semantically related concepts.
-Search engines are using advanced algorithms which identifies multiple search terms which means the same thing.
+Search engines are using advanced algorithms which identify multiple search terms which mean the same thing.
 This allows web pages ranking for a particular keyword to rank for other related terms.

 - Search engines want to provide the best results for their users.
 The best way to improve your brand authority is to create high-quality content around a topic, rather than crafting one single content for specific keywords.

 You should focus on the big picture.
-Research has shown that site that produces multiple content around particular topic outperform the sites with fewer articles on that topic.
+Research has shown that site that produces multiple contents around particular topic outperform the sites with fewer articles on that topic.

-Focusing on topic clusters offer various benefits.
+Focusing on topic clusters offers various benefits.
 Here are some of them:

 - Increase overall traffic to the site.
 As the articles start to rank high on search engines, the traffic will increase.
-The ultimate goal of any site is to encourage their visitors to some sort of action and convert them into long-term customers.
-Having multiple informational articles around a topic increase the traffic and conversion.
+The ultimate goal of any site is to encourage its visitors to some sort of action and convert them into long-term customers.
+Having multiple informational articles around a topic increases the traffic and conversion.